yafrenkel/SigmaHouse/README.md

-# Sigma Camp IoT — Smart Houses
+# Sigma Camp Web Dev and IoT Semilab

 A summer-camp project for campers with some Python experience.
 You build a tiny **smart house** on an ESP32 board and connect it to a **hub** (a small web